 Now, on to Japanese film festivals.

 If you are keen on niche genres, keep your eye on JAEFF, which draws connections between classic 20th century avant-garde cinema and contemporary experimental filmmaking.
 The 2020 theme is Bodies.
 ‘Inspired by the now 2021 Tokyo Olympics, our experiences in lockdown and our loss of words, we will present a line-up of features and shorts that examine the body triumphant, and the body in crisis, through dance, performance, sport, exercise, and more.’

 This is the UK’s largest Japanese film festival, and happens annually.
 The 2020 festival took place from January to March, with films shown in cinemas all over the UK, as well as special guest lectures and talks.

-With cinemas currently closed, it’s awesome to note that British Film Institute have moved their amazing line up Japan Season 2020 online on to their BFI Player.
+While the cinemas were closed due to the pandemic, it’s awesome to note that British Film Institute moved their amazing line up Japan Season 2020 online on to their BFI Player.
 It’s free for 14 days to trial their subscription service, then £4.99/mo.
 They are a charity, so well worth supporting them at this time.